 Connect a BNC cable from the WaveSource Output on the back of the instrument to the device to which you wish to output a signal.
-Go to Utilities > WaveSource to configure the signal.
+Go to Utilities > WaveSource or touch the front panel WaveSource button to configure the signal.